 woody ends trimmed

-For the sauce, mix together crème fraîche, whole grain mustard, and lemon juice.
+For The Creme Fraiche Mustard Sauce: Mix together crème fraîche, whole grain mustard, and lemon juice.
 Add a pinch of salt and some freshly ground black pepper then whisk until smooth.
 If needed, add some water until the sauce has the consistency of melted ice cream.
 Arrange the lentils and asparagus on a serving plate, top with the crisp ham, drizzle with the sauce and serve.